Xin Xu, Ph.D.

 In addition, the group will be an "experimental hub" that, even with limited resources, will blend pharmacodynamics and toxicity evaluations of new drug candidates together with traditional ADME studies in a creative way.
 The DMPK group will also actively seek input and feedback from the FDA in conducting essential studies for TRND drug candidates.

-Dr. Xu obtained her BSc degree from the School of Pharmacy, Peking University Health Science Center, China.
-She earned her Ph.D. degree in pharmacokinetics from the Faculty of Pharmacy, University of Toronto, where she did her post-doctoral research training in controlled release formulations.
-Dr. Xu has authored more than 140 publications (64 journal papers or book chapters, and 81 conference presentations and abstracts) and holds 4 patents.
+Dr. Xu obtained her B.Sc. degree from the School of Pharmacy, Peking University Health Science Center, Beijing, China.
+She earned her Ph.D. degree in pharmacokinetics from the Faculty of Pharmacy, University of Toronto, where she also did her post-doctoral training in controlled release formulations.
+Dr. Xu has authored 197 publications - 94 journal papers or book chapters, and 103 conference presentations and abstracts - and is the co-inventor for four patents.

 Related Scientific Focus Areas

 This page was last updated on Wednesday, August 16, 2023